weareinteractive/ansible-apache2/README.md

 ## Rules

-Some configuration fragments obtained from [HTML 5 Boilerplate](http://html5boilerplate.com/) will be copied to `/etc/apache2/rules` which can then be used inside your vhost configurations.
+Some configuration fragments obtained from [HTML 5 Boilerplate](http://html5boilerplate.com/) will be copied to `/etc/apache2/rules` which can then be used inside your vhost configurations (see usage below).

 * compression
 * content_transform